samiur98/Banana-Notes/README.md

 # Banana-Notes
 A user authentication based note-taking application for the iOS platform.
-Code for the app is written in swift and MySQL is being for the database.
+Client side code for the app is written in swift.
+MySQL database is being used for this project.
+Backend API's have been implemented using Node.js and Express.